denizzcaglar/insider-case/README.md

 # Insider Case - Football League Simulation

-**To try it live: https://insider-case-deniz.up.railway.app/ To run it yourself, see below.
+**Live demo: https://insider-case-deniz.up.railway.app/** — to run it yourself, see below.

-A backend that runs a small fourteam league, Premier League style.
+A backend that runs a small four team league, Premier League style.
 It plays the matches, keeps the table under the real PL rules (points, goal difference, head to head), and predicts who wins the title by simulating the rest of the season thousands of times.
 The team strengths are learned from real Premier League results from the last three seasons.